chrisjuniorli/chrisjuniorli.github.io/_pages/about.md

   - /about.html
 ---

-Jiachen is a currently fourth-year Ph.D.
-ABD in UIUC ECE department, supervised by [Prof.Humphrey Shi](https://www.honghuishi.com/).
-Before that, he obtained B.S. in EE department, Shanghai Jiao Tong University.
-His research areas are mainly on computer vision and pattern recognition.
+Jiachen is a last-year Ph.D. student in the UIUC ECE department, supervised by [Prof.Humphrey Shi](https://www.honghuishi.com/).
+Before that, he obtained his B.S. from the EE department at Shanghai Jiao Tong University.
+His research areas are mainly on computer vision and machine learning.

 News
 ------